alazefhir/blasphemer/FORK_Changelog.md

 New vampire monster - AntonR
 New flat and textures - Craneo
 New E3M9 - Craneo
+New Beast Sprite with art by Craneo and Animated by KatherineCode

 New animated textures and flats - Craneo
 # List of patches